beakerbrowser/beaker.dev/content/docs/tutorials/self-modifying-site.md

+---
-# Building a Self-Modifying Site
+title: Building a Self-Modifying Site
+---

 In this tutorial, we're going to step through a basic "Self-modifying Website."
 It will use Javascript to display a GUI for editing the content of the page.